Jaxploit/VuxFnBase/README.md

 # VuxFnBase

+Please do not sell this as i will expose you
-Make sure to check out https://discord.gg/Ww3p3QsBer
+Make sure to check out https://discord.gg/SFKWxKWsdS